adaskin/adaskin.github.io/docs/_posts/2024-06-06-thoughts on-quantum-programming-languages.md

     - `C.swap(i,j)`

 ## Measurement
-Measurement is kind of an operation too.
+Measurement is a kind of an operation too.
 Therefore, a class with a few related methods can be enough.

 ...